astronomer/docs/astro/ci-cd-templates/circleci.md

 #### Configuration requirements

 - You have both a `dev` and `main` branch of an Astro project hosted in a single GitHub repository.
-- You have respective `dev` and `prod` Deployments on Astro where you deploy your GitHub branches to.
+- You have respective development and production Deployments on Astro where you deploy your GitHub branches to.
-- You have respective `dev` and `prod` CircleCI contexts where you create your environment variables to use in CI/CD workflow.
+- You have respective development and production CircleCI contexts that store environment variables to use in your CI/CD workflows.

 #### Implementation